Feminising hormone treatment for trans women and non-binary people

 It is the NCTH's responsibility to carry out the following:

-• Review of the patient every 3 to 4 months
+• Review of the patient as clinically needed.

 • Provide endocrinological advice to the GP regarding adverse effects if they come to the attention of the GP.